LeandroPata/LinuxTools/README.md

 Example execution:

 ```
-./manualBackupConfigs
+./backupConfigs
 ```

-## backupConfigs
+## autoBackupConfigs

-Same as ManualBackupConfigs, but with changes to permit execution by a systemd service (removed prompts and unnecessary stuff).
+Same as backupConfigs, but with changes to permit execution by a systemd service (removed prompts and unnecessary stuff).

 Use with backup-configs.service and backup-configs.timer to automate.